 “Yes.
 And you…?”
 I asked carefully, praying silently…

 He didn’t reply to me.
 The timid look in his eyes grew worse, and now he definitely was turning distant.
-I suddenly realized that this man carried scars of his own, and I felt so incredibly bad for not realizing it sooner.
+I suddenly realized this man carried scars of his own, and I felt so incredibly bad for not realizing it sooner.
+I, of all people, should know just how hard it was to be openly gay.

 “How long have you been working out?”
-I asked instead to change the subject hurriedly.
+I asked, hurrying to change the subject.

-“Um… Ever since I was sixteen,” he told me, still avoiding me.
+“Um… Ever since I was sixteen,” he told me, still avoiding me, but he seemed glad about the change of subject.

 “Oh!
 Maybe you can teach me then.
-I only started when I moved here.”
+I only started when I moved here,” I said, glad I hadn’t messed things up already.

 “I guess.
-But I don’t really think you need my help – you’re already doing great.”
+But I don’t really think you need my help.
+You’re doing great already.”

 “So you’ve been watching me?”
 I asked before I could shut my damn pie hole.

 And I regretted it immediately.
 This guy was trying.
-He was probably way out of his safe zone, and I kept making things worse for him.
+He probably was way out of his safe zone, maybe still only figuring things out, and I kept making things worse for him.

 “It’s fine,” he said quietly, not looking at me.
 “I’m… not very good at this, so…”